 In other states where such an office exists residential consumers have

-seen drastic savings in comparison to the actual amount of funding
+seen drastic savings in comparison to the actual amount of funding that

-average customer saved $153 per year.
+$153 per year.
 The creation of an appointed advocate with the powers

 allotted in this bill would give New York utility customers a voice at

 the table, save them a considerable amount of money when it comes to the

 PRIOR LEGISLATIVE HISTORY: